Hasselback Butternut Squash with Maple-Sage Glaze

 This Hasselback butternut squash recipe takes the same visually stunning technique and applies it to the popular winter squash.
 The inside and outside of the squash become tender and slightly caramelized as it roasts, making it the perfect canvas for a rich maple butter glaze.
 The fanned slices absorb melted butter, maple syrup, savory herbs, and warm spices to ensure every bite is infused with comforting fall flavors.

-The glaze is excellent, but adding some toasted pecans, crumbled feta, or even pomegranate seeds on top takes it to the next level.
-This dish is fantastic for holiday gatherings or a cozy weeknight dinner, showcasing how luxurious the humble butternut squash can be.
+I love this recipe because the glaze is excellent, but adding some toasted pecans, crumbled feta, or even pomegranate seeds on top takes it to the next level.
+Whether I’m making it for a holiday gathering or just a cozy weeknight dinner, this dish always reminds me how elegant and flavorful butternut squash can be!

 Ingredients and Substitutions